mariberg/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Run the same containers on my local machine

 As an additional challenge, I ran the same containers on my local machine.
-This was easy to implement, as I had already installed the Docker desktop.
+This was straightforward to implement, as I had already Docker desktop installed.
 Only some changes to URL's in the Docker-compose -file were needed.

 ![containers_local](assets/containers_local.png)